autowarefoundation/autoware.universe/localization/ekf_localizer/README.md

 - **Automatic estimation of yaw bias** prevents modeling errors caused by sensor mounting angle errors, which can improve estimation accuracy.
 - **Mahalanobis distance gate** enables probabilistic outlier detection to determine which inputs should be used or ignored.
 - **Smooth update**, the Kalman Filter measurement update is typically performed when a measurement is obtained, but it can cause large changes in the estimated value, especially for low-frequency measurements.
 Since the algorithm can consider the measurement time, the measurement data can be divided into multiple pieces and integrated smoothly while maintaining consistency (see the following figure).
 - **Calculation of vertical correction amount from pitch** mitigates localization instability on slopes.
-This is because it also considers z, whereas EKF only considers 3DoF(x,y,yaw) (see the following figure).
+This is because it also considers z, whereas EKF only considers 3DoF(x,y,yaw).
+For example, when going uphill, it behaves as if it is buried in the ground as shown in the left side of the figure.
+Therefore, correct the z-coordinate according to the formula shown on the right side of the figure (see the following figure).

 <p align="center">
 <img src="./media/ekf_delay_comp.png" width="800">